cozywho/cozycerts/README.md

 - Upload CSR to sign by Root CA, self explanitory.
 - Generate new cert, using service/host.domain.name, & IP.
   - Creates key pair, CSR, and cert when self signed.
-  - Can also toggle for generating keypairs and CSR's.
+  - Can also toggle for generating keypairs and CSR's for other CA's.

 Settings tab:
 - Edit cert metadata.
 Will probably rename to 'Metadata'